Chart Color Schemes

 Housing

-Denham Court is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Denham Court is characterized by a predominantly suburban housing profile

-The dwelling structure in Denham Court, as per the latest Census, consisted of 88.0% houses and 11.9% other dwellings.
-In comparison, Sydney metro had 0.0% houses and 0.0% other dwellings.
-Home ownership in Denham Court stood at 16.1%, with mortgaged dwellings at 65.5% and rented ones at 18.4%.
-The median monthly mortgage repayment was $2,784, aligning with the Sydney metro average, while the median weekly rent was $548.
+Dwelling structure in Denham Court, as per the latest Census, consisted of 88.0% houses and 11.9% other dwellings including semi-detached properties, apartments, and 'other' dwellings.
+Home ownership stood at 16.1%, with 65.5% of dwellings mortgaged and 18.4% rented.
+The median monthly mortgage repayment was $2,784, while the median weekly rent was $548.
 Nationally, Denham Court's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing